cristifalcas/kubernetes-updateresources/README.md

 * or try to implement something like kubernetes does: delete a pod, wait to be up again, go to next pod

 TBD:
-* Annotations should be aplpied only for stable resources: all desired replicas == current replicas
+* Annotations should be applied only for stable resources: all desired replicas == current replicas
+* Move opsguru.signature/should_update from metadata.annotations to spec.template.metadata.annotations